romandulman/reactjs-mongo-nodejs-guestbook-app/README.md

    ] );
 ```

-Find one object for test that he exist
+Find one object for testing the new collection
 ```
 db.collection.find( { Name: "Aron" } )
 ```